Chapter Seven

 leg will be from Pondy to Chennai.
 Visit Kiran at YWCA Guest House if he is

-long haul after that across Nepal to Rishikesh and Dharamsala and then Kashmir , unless I opt to just fly over all of that from Kathmandu to Srinigar on my way to my summertime visit to Ladakh.
+long haul after that across Nepal Kashmir , unless I opt to just fly over all of that from Kathmandu to Srinigar on my way to my summertime visit to Ladakh.

 something on this side to take care of.
 This is simply a visit to see where